-When recruiting faculty who hold a Senate faculty title at their home UC campus into a Senate faculty title at UC San Diego, no offer of appointment that includes an intercampus transfer shall be made after April 1 for service during the immediately following academic year, unless mutually agreed to by both Chancellors (or delegated Authority) involved.
-A waiver from the home UC campus first must be secured (for more information on this, contact your dean's office).
-In addition, UC San Diego may offer advancement and/or a salary increase of no more than one step, or the equivalent of one step, above the transferee's current step and salary [APM 510].
-If the transferee's current salary is an offscale salary, the recruiting campus may offer the next higher step along with the same offscale dollar amount.
+Per APM 510, when considering a Senate faculty appointee from another UC for appointment in a Senate faculty title at UC San Diego, UC San Diego may only offer advancement and/or a salary increase of no more than one step, or the equivalent of one step, above the transferee's current step and salary.
+If the candidate's current home campus salary is an off-scale salary, the UC San Diego may offer the next higher step along with the same off-scale dollar amount.